- Chart

 Core Business Areas

-- Description: A leading insurance group providing a wide range of commercial insurance products and services in the U.S. and internationally.
-Focuses on property, casualty, and specialty insurance for businesses.
+- CNA Financial: A leading commercial insurance provider offering a wide range of insurance products and services, including property, casualty, life, and health insurance, primarily for businesses.

-- Description: Owns and operates a diversified portfolio of natural gas and NGL (natural gas liquids) pipelines in the U.S. Essential infrastructure for transporting energy resources.
+- Boardwalk Pipeline Partners: Owns and operates a diversified portfolio of natural gas and NGL (natural gas liquids) pipelines, primarily in the U.S.

 Leadership and Structure